 After an oil rig accident, you need an attorney who understands how this industry operates.
-Partner and firm co-founder Rusty Galloway worked in this industry for several years.
-He knows how oil rigs work, and he can investigate when management violates standard operating procedure, leading to injuries or deaths.
-His firm has helped thousands of people demand justice from negligent individuals and corporations, and he can help you get back on your feet after a devastating oil field injury.
+Partner and firm co-founder Rusty Galloway has years of experience working in the oil rig industry.
+His experience allows our law firm to investigate when management violates standard operating procedure, leading to injuries or deaths.
+Our Lafayette oil rig accident lawyers have helped thousands of people come to a favorable resolution since 1996..
+We can help you get back on your feet after a devastating oil field injury.

-- Defective Equipment: If the company uses out-of-date or recalled equipment, and faulty equipment causes an oil drilling injury or death, both the manufacturer who created it and the employer who used it could be liable for damages.
+- Defective Equipment: Unfortunately, some companies use out-of-date or recalled equipment.
+Faulty equipment can cause drilling injury or death.
+If this happens, then both the manufacturer of the equipment and the employer could be liable for damages.

-- Employer Negligence: Oil companies cut corners all the time.
-Our attorneys can investigate and find out if employer negligence played a role in an oil field injury or offshore oil accident.
+- Employer Negligence: Oil companies cut corners all the time, sometimes resulting in dangerous conditions.
+We use every resource to launch a detailed investigation.
+We can help find out if employer negligence played a role in an oil field injury or offshore oil accident.

-- Crane Accidents: Getting on to the rig itself is one of the more dangerous parts of the job, and if not overseen correctly, can lead to a death or catastrophic injury.
-We routinely handle claims involving crane operator accidents.
+- Crane Accidents: Getting onto the rig itself is one of the more dangerous parts of the job.
+If not overseen correctly, then an slip or other accident may lead to a death or catastrophic injury.
+We routinely handle claims involving crane operator accidents on oil rigs.

-- Pipeline Accidents: Our firm assists Louisiana workers who sustain an oil and gas injury caused by a pipeline accident.
-We can tell what went wrong, and who bears the most responsibility for the accident.
+- Pipeline Accidents: Our firm assists Louisiana workers who sustain an oil or gas-related injury caused by a pipeline accident.
+We can identify what went wrong, and who bears the most responsibility.